-- The overwrite parameter is defined at the instance level; that is, it is configured using the Deployment > Services > Configure option in the application.
+- The overwrite parameter is defined at the instance level; that is, it is configured using the Deployment > Services > Configure option in Sterling B2B Integrator.
 (BPML can overwrite this service instance configuration at run time.) - The parameters Source File and Destination File are defined at the workflow level; that is, their values need to be passed in from BPML (message to service).

-You will use the Service Definition Editor in the MESA Studio SDK to create the parameters.
+You will use the Service Definition Editor in the MESA Developer Studio SDK to create the parameters.